Oil: International Evolution: Fall 2019

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
+You can read it sequentially by scrolling down the length of the document.
 It is essential that you read the entire document.
 This serves as our course "contract."

 Karen Hagemeier Jensen